ksarge/autochat/README.md

+## Installation
+- Create and activate a python virtual environment (google it)
+- Run `pip install -r requirements.txt`

 ## Usage
-`python3 osrsbotbot.py '+m k kree'`

-Waits 5 seconds, runs the command, and then runs it again every 33-36 minutes.
+`python3 autochat/application.py`

+Waits 5 seconds (this is when you need to put your cursor where you need the text sent), and then runs your command until you press stop.
+The enter key is automatically pressed after the command.
+The time between each command is a randomly generated value in between the two times provided to the GUI.